-IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE TIMING kayaks will be counted as one craft because of their superior maneuverability. (b) Compile incident and accident report summary and respondent recommendations as part of annual report, and present findings to the RMAC. (c) Institute non-commercial large group registration requirements (large groups are defined as four or more multiple-occupancy boats or 18 or more people).
+IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING Impact 13-2.
+Increased boat densities due to the absence of use restriction mechanisms in the RMP could increase the number of on river incidents.
+Mitigation Measure 13-2.
+County Parks shall: (a) Perform boater and boat counts at Troublemaker, Barking Dog, and Satan's Cesspool rapids.
+Peak-use period measurements will be conducted using a rolling two-hour period with 1/4-hour (15-minute) increments.
+For counting craft, two kayaks will be counted as one craft because of their superior maneuverability. (b) Compile incident and accident report summary and respondent recommendations as part of annual report, and present findings to the RMAC. (c) Institute non-commercial large group registration requirements (large groups are defined as four or more multiple-occupancy boats or 18 or more people).
 All registered groups will be provided information on boat dispersion techniques and river etiquette.
 Large groups shall be categorized as follows and will include the following initial requirements:.
 1. Institutional Group - Defined as a group organized by a non-profit organization meeting IRS tax-exempt requirements.
-Institutional groups will be subject to following: Pre-season annual registration with County Parks; Proof of liability insurance; Designation of trip leader having proof of guide certification on rescue training, first aid, and knowledge of County regulations; and Post-season annual reporting of river use, by date.
-2. Large Group - Defined as noninstitutional group meeting the size criteria discussed above.
-Large groups will be subject to the following requirement: Pre-trip registration with County Parks.
-No fees or insurance requirements will be imposed on non-institutional groups at this time.
-In the event that boat counts exceed a threshold of 300 boats in two hours on any rapid twice in any season, the County shall develop management two kayaks will be counted as one craft because of their superior maneuverability. (b) Compile incident and accident report summary and respondent recommendations as part of annual report, and present findings to the RMAC. (c) Institute non-commercial large group registration requirements (large groups are defined as four or more multiple-occupancy boats or 18 or more people).
+Institutional groups will be subject to following: > Pre-season annual registration with County Parks; > Proof of liability insurance; > Designation of trip leader having proof of guide certification on rescue training, first aid, and knowledge of County regulations; and > Post-season annual reporting of river use, by date.
+The County will enact the following measures as described in RMP Element 7.3 and related elements, and summarized below: (a) Perform boater and boat counts at Troublemaker, Barking Dog, and Satan's Cesspool rapids.
+Peak-use period measurements will be conducted using a rolling two-hour period with 1/4-hour (15-minute) increments.
+For counting craft, two kayaks will be counted as one craft because of their superior maneuverability. (b) Compile incident and accident report summary and respondent recommendations as part of annual report, and present findings to the RMAC. (c) Institute non-commercial large group registration requirements (large groups are defined as four or more multiple-occupancy boats or 18 or more people).
 All registered groups will be provided information on boat dispersion techniques and river etiquette.
-Large groups shall be categorized as follows and will include the following initial requirements:.
+Large groups shall be categorized as follows and will include the following initial requirements.
 1. Institutional Group - Defined as a group organized by a non-profit organization meeting IRS tax-exempt requirements.
-Institutional groups will be subject to following: Pre-season annual registration with County Parks; Proof of liability insurance; Designation of trip leader having proof of guide certification on rescue training, first aid, and knowledge of County regulations; and Post-season annual reporting of river use, by date.
+Institutional groups will be subject to following: > Pre-season annual registration with County Parks; > Proof of liability insurance; > Designation of trip leader having proof of guide certification on rescue training, first aid, and knowledge of County regulations; and > Post-season annual reporting of river use, by date.
 2. Large Group - Defined as non-institutional group meeting the size criteria discussed above.
-Large groups will be subject to the following requirement: Pre-trip registration with County Parks.
+Large groups will be subject to the following requirement: > Pre-trip registration with County Parks.
 No fees or insurance requirements will be imposed on non-institutional groups at this time.
-In the event that boat counts exceed a threshold of 300 boats in two hours on any rapid twice in any season, the County shall develop management actions to allocate commercial and institutional groups (as defined in (b), above) use by river segment, and will conduct CEQA or other legal analysis as required prior to implementation of the management actions under consideration.
-Note that the management actions discussed AGENCY
+In the event that boat counts exceed a Documentation of the results of the actions described herein and reporting this information in an annual summary, on the County Geographic Information System (GIS), and on the County RMP web site.
+County Division of Parks Within the first year after the adoption of the RMP